 If you’re confused about where to go upon your arrival, an employee managing the bus stop will be able to help.
 You can also say “Sayulita” to pretty much anyone waiting for a bus and they’ll be able to point you in the right direction.

 Travel Tip: If you’ll be staying in Sayulita, make a stop at Walmart before getting on the bus.
-There are only tiendas in Sayulita (small convenience stores) so you won’t have access to the variety of groceries that Walmart offers.
+There are only tiendas (small convenience stores) in Sayulita, so you won’t have access to the variety of groceries that Walmart offers.

 Taking a Bus to the Walmart Bus Stop